Graduate Orientation Guidebook

 Library Services for Graduate Students

-Whether you are a graduate student at the Main or Branch Campus, you will have access to the Feinberg Library.
+Whether you are a graduate student at the main campus or online, you will have access to the Feinberg Library.
 You will find what you need to complete course assignments, conduct quality research, and improve your information-gathering skills.

-If you are student at the Branch Campus at Queensbury, you will also have access to the ACC Library.
+If you are student near our branch campus at Queensbury, you will also have access to the ACC Library.

 SUNY Plattsburgh offers a number of support services that you may access as you need them during your time with us: